PHANGS-JWST: Data Processing Pipeline and First Full Public Data Release: Data Processing

 Although our previous step effectively removes small-scale \onef\ noise, large-scale noise is still present because it survives the Butterworth filtering.
 This is particularly visible in the short NIRCam bands, but is prevalent throughout the NIRCam observations.
 The stripes are typically at around the $1\sigma$ level compared to the error map, but can be larger (particularly for the NIRCam short wavelengths).
 We take advantage of the fact that this noise is not correlated between different exposures to remove striping from each individual exposure whilst leaving real galactic structure intact.

 In detail, for each exposure, we create a sigma-clipped median image of all overlapping exposures.
 For PHANGS-JWST, there are at least four overlapping exposures for all bands and up to 12 for F200W.
 When creating this image, we make sure that the overall flux level matches between tiles by performing this after our background matching step (Sect.~\ref{sec:bg_match}).
 For each individual exposure, we then create a difference image by comparing that exposure to this median image.
 Because it is present in both the median and the image, real structure will not be present in this difference image but it will include any large-scale ripples.
 Using this difference image we then calculate a sigma-clipped median along rows, per-amplifier as before.
 We subtract these medians from our image to effectively remove any large-scale stripes still left in the data.
 An example of this procedure is shown in Figure \ref{fig:multi_tile_destripe}.
+Typically, the amplitude of the noise removed here is at around the 0.05~MJy~sr$^{-1}$ level, and is worst for the F200W band.
 We also attempted to perform destriping using only this method, but found that the small-scale stripes remained; hence, both the single- and multi-tile destriping are necessary to remove the \onef\ noise on all scales.